 What is the idea of urban transport?
 Is it simply a trendy system, or towards the future of sustainable development and sharing road surfaces?
-In the present day the road can reflect segregation between car, pedestrian and cyclists.
+In the present day the road can reflect segregation between cars, pedestrians and cyclists.
 There is a hierarchy present.
 Perhaps, the road before the New Age would present much more freedom to movement, where there was no distinct boundary.
 It can be argued by author Carlton Reid (2015, p.54) that there are three types of ‘public territory’, which are personal, temporal and public.
 The road is classified as a public territory.
 Though, the word ‘territory’ instigates a cautious note to those who trespass this sphere.
-In this post I want to discuss the ideas of modern urban transport and how to improve the relationship between these users.
+Thus, I want to discuss the meaning of urban transport network and regulations that help to improve the relationship between road users, such as the Chartered Institute of Highways and Transportation (CIHT), in the UK.

 The definition of urban transport, or also known as ‘… Urban Transportation Network (UTN) [allows] the interaction between the transportation capacity of the infrastructures and the mobility demands.’
 (Di Febbraro and Sacco, 2008, p.102).
 The UTN can be seen as a way to organise the users of the road to avoid conflict between this space.
-Throughout the 21st Century there has been an been an increase in cycle users; using their bike as a mode of transport, but cars still remain dominant in the territory.
-This can be represented by the statistics below:
+Throughout the 21st Century there has been an been an increase in the use of bikes as a mode of transport, but cars still remain dominant in this territory.
+This can be represented by the statistics from the UK below:

 In figure 1 it shows that only 5% are bike users compared to 48% being car/ van drivers, whilst cycling is the only mode of transport that shows a positive and large increase with trips and distance, shown in figure 2.
-Another factor that I realised from looking through these data’s, are that those who cycle may also use the car too and we cannot tell which mode they use the most.
+Another factor that I realised is those who are cycling could be using a car too.
 Thus, the frequency of using the car may counteract the frequency of cycling by the same person.

 How do you improve the relationship with cars and cyclists?